 Using a Computerised Maintenance Management System (CMMS) solution to manage this type of activity can have further benefits for a business looking to improve its maintenance functions.
-A CMMS is also most commonly used to manage an asset’s operation in real-time.
+With an effective CMMS, businesses are able to reap the benefits of deploying preventative maintenance in 5 key areas:

 Keep a Centralised Record of Maintenance

 CMMS software can help asset management teams to keep a central record of assets and equipment that they’re responsible for, as well as plan, schedule and track maintenance.